dechamps/FlexASIO/BACKENDS.md

 In practice, DirectSound should be expected to behave somewhat similarly to MME.
 It will accept most reasonable audio formats.
 Audio goes through the entire Windows pipeline, converting as necessary.

 One would expect latency to be somewhat better than MME, though it's not clear if that's really the case in practice.
+The DirectSound backend has been observed to [behave very poorly][issue29] with small (<=30 ms) buffer sizes on the input side, making it a poor choice for low-latency capture use cases.

 ## WASAPI backend